 - Ineligibility to receive a university-administered scholarship or fellowship when the “Honor Violation Probation” is in place for longer than one semester.
 Some scholarships adhere to more strict guidelines, and, therefore, ineligibility may result from a lesser length of time on “Honor Violation Probation.”

-- Ineligibility to receive an Aggie Ring, to pre-register for classes, or to receive a diploma.
+- Ineligibility to order an Aggie Ring, to pre-register for classes, or to receive a diploma.

 - Additional restrictions or conditions also may be imposed, depending on the timing, nature and severity of the misconduct.
-Examples are inability to receive an official transcript and inability to participate in commencement exercises.
+Examples are inability to receive an official transcript, inability to participate in Education Abroad programs, and/or inability to participate in commencement exercises.

 A student will remain on Honor Violation Probation until the F* is removed from the transcript.
 Additionally, the F* grade, or the F that remains when the “*” designation is removed, will not be eligible for any grade forgiveness or replacement action, and it must be considered in the calculation of a student’s Grade Point Ratio.
-An undergraduate student who receives an “F*” grade will not be allowed to remove the course from his/her degree plan until the successful completion the AIDP.
-Graduate students are not allowed to remove an “F” from a degree program, regardless of whether it was imposed for cheating or academic failure.
+An undergraduate student who receives an “F*” will not be allowed to remove the asterisk from their degree plan until the successful completion the AIDP.
+Both Undergraduate and Graduate students are not allowed to remove an "F" from a degree program, regardless of whether it was imposed for cheating or academic failure.
 A student who wishes to re-take the course may do so concurrently with the AIDP.

 The student may file a written petition to the AHSO to have the Honor Violation Probation removed.
 The decision to remove the Honor Violation Probation shall rest with the Director of the AHSO and is contingent upon the successful completion of the Academic Integrity Development Program.
 The Director’s Decision is final.